-As Guest Curator, he served in New York City with THE OCEAN LINER MUSEUM (now assimilated under South Street Seaport Museum) for creating nautical museum exhibitions mounted at: FORBES MAGAZINE GALLERIES, Fifth Ave, NYC; THE FRENCH EMBASSY (Cultural Services) Fifth Ave, NYC; and within the BASS MUSEUM OF ART, Miami, Florida.
-Mr. Freeman’s museum work has been reviewed favorably in THE NEW YORK TIMES (Arts & Leisure), NEW YORK MAGAZINE, and THE NEW YORKER.
+Serving as an invited guest curator for New York City's OCEAN LINER MUSEUM (now assimilated under SOUTH STREET SEAPORT MUSEUM), he created nautical museum exhibitions mounted at the FORBES MAGAZINE GALLERIES at 62 Fifth Ave, the FRENCH EMBASSY’s Cultural Services at 972 Fifth Ave, and at the BASS MUSEUM OF ART, Miami, Florida.
+Mr. Freeman’s museum work has been reviewed favorably in THE NEW YORK TIMES - Arts & Leisure, NEW YORK MAGAZINE, and THE NEW YORKER.
 He has spoken on art history to both museum and gallery audiences and appeared on a PBS television series speaking on American Pop Art in the Miami-based ARTSTREET.

-As a design art director, Mr. Freeman has been involved in other areas of design and, for a period, served as a Special Events art director for the New York-based specialty department store chain of ABRAHAM & STRAUS (A&S- est. 1865).
+As a design art director, Mr. Freeman also served as a special events art director for the New York-based specialty department store chain of ABRAHAM & STRAUS (A&S- est. 1865).

-As a fine artist, his oil-on-canvas paintings have been exhibited in Manhattan at THE NATIONAL ARTS CLUB on Gramercy Park (Annual Roundtable Invitational exhibition), at the celebrated NYC ARTEXPO, Jacob K. Javitz Center and at the BRETEAU GALLERY, Worth Avenue, Palm Beach.
+As a professional fine artist, his oil paintings have been exhibited in Manhattan at THE NATIONAL ARTS CLUB on Gramercy Park (Annual Roundtable Invitational Exhibition), at New York City's ARTEXPO at the Jacob K. Javitz Center and at the BRETEAU GALLERY, Worth Avenue, Palm Beach.